 Laying the Groundwork:

 Introduce students to the concept of symbiotic relationships.
-Begin by giving them the definition of a symbiotic relationship: “the relationship between two different kinds of living things that live together and depend on each other” (Source: Merriam-Webster’s Learner’s Dictionary).
+Begin by giving them the definition of a symbiotic relationship: “the living together in close association of two different kinds of organisms especially when such an association is of benefit to both” (Source: Merriam Webster Learner’s Dictionary).
 As a class, brainstorm examples of symbiotic relationships that the students are familiar with.

 Exploration: Plant a Three Sisters Garden